sunrick/uncomtrade/README.md

 ### Request object

 CAUTION: Currently the API only supports the `type` parameter to equal `C`.
-In this gem you cannot change the `pmt` parameter from `json`.
+In this gem you cannot change the `fmt` parameter from `json`.

 #### Creating the object